status-im/specs/docs/draft/6-payloads.md

 Messages with a `clock` less than `120` seconds under the whisper timestamp might indicate an attempt to insert messages in the chat history which is not distinguishable from a `datasync` layer re-transit event.
 A client MAY mark this messages with a warning to the user, or discard them.

 `clock` value is used for the message ordering.
-Due to the used algorithm and distributed nature of the system, we achieve casual ordering which might produce counterintuitive results in some edge cases.
+Due to the used algorithm and distributed nature of the system, we achieve casual ordering which might produce counter-intuitive results in some edge cases.
 For example, when one joins a public chat and sends a message before receiving the exist messages, their message `clock` value might be lower and the message will end up in the past when the historical messages are fetched.

 #### Chats